davidgriffo/DeborahK_Angular2_GettingStarted/APM - Start/readme.md

 3) Type: `npm start`
     This launches the TypeScript compiler (tsc) to compile the application and wait for changes.
     It also starts the lite-server and launches the browser to run the application.

+	4) this is just testing git changes.
+	I have changed the branch to traing to keep seperate from the master branch